glennhenry/cs-notes/docs/computer-and-programming-fundamentals/12-declarative-functional-programming/declarative-functional-programming.md

 #### First-Class Citizen

 In programming, an entity is called as a **first-class citizen** if it can be treated like other basic data types in the programming language.
-In functional programming, a function is treated as first-class citizen, it has several key characteristics :
+In functional programming, a function is treated as first-class citizen, it has several key characteristics:

-- **Assigned to Variables** : We can assign a function to a variable, just like you would with a primitive data type.
+- **Assigned to Variables**: We can assign a function to a variable, just like you would with a primitive data type.
-- **Stored in Data Structures** : Functions can be stored in data structures, such as arrays.
+- **Stored in Data Structures**: Functions can be stored in data structures, such as arrays.
-- **Passed as an Argument** : A function can be passed as an argument to another function.
+- **Passed as an Argument**: A function can be passed as an argument to another function.
 In other word, a function can accept other functions as parameters.
-- **Returned from a Function** : Functions can produce other functions as output.
+- **Returned from a Function**: Functions can produce other functions as output.

 In mathematics, the concept of first-class citizen is also known as a **higher-order function**.

 :::info
 In language like C, function is not considered as first-class citizen.
 However, it still allows us to pass function through argument, specifically using function pointer; that is, a pointer that holds an address of a function.

 Language like Kotlin treat function as first-class citizen.
-We can, for example, define a function and assign it to a variable :
+We can, for example, define a function and assign it to a variable:

 ```kotlin
 val add: (Int, Int) -> Int = { a, b -> a + b }